tc39/proposal-compartments/0-module-and-module-source.md

 The module has a lifecycle and fresh instances have not been linked, initialized, or executed.

-Invoking dynamic import on a `Module` instances advances it and its transitive dependencies to their end state.
+Invoking dynamic import on a `Module` instance advances it and its transitive dependencies to their end state.
 Consistent with dynamic import for a stringly-named module, dynamic import on a `Module` instance produces a promise for the corresponding